IzzyLofthouse/Project-IV-Lagrangian-Particle-Tracking/README.md

 Pictures from the project can be found in 'SW_share/SW_share/Pictures project', they are grouped (hopefully logically!).
 Some of the pictures included contain errors from previous itterations of code before it was corrected.

+Files are zipped as they are relatively large.
+To view a file from the repository click it and then click 'view raw' which will download the zipped file.

 The .mat files have not been included due to size limitations.